What is golimumab and how is it used?

 Golimumab is a type of drug known as a biological therapy.
 It’s also known by the brand name Simponi.

-In rheumatoid arthritis and some other inflammatory conditions, too much of a protein called TNF is produced in the body, causing inflammation, pain and damage to your joints.
+In rheumatoid arthritis and some other inflammatory conditions, too much of a protein called TNF is produced by the immune system.
+This causes inflammation, pain and damage to your joints.
 Anti-TNF drugs, such as golimumab, block TNF and reduce inflammation.

 Golimumab can be prescribed by a consultant rheumatologist for: